andreea-anastasescu/OidcWorkshop/Clients/1.client_credentials/readme.md

 # Implementing the client credentials grant type (OAuth2)
-With the client credentials grant type, an app sends its own credentials (the Client ID and Client Secret) to an endpoint that is set up to generate an access token.
+With the client credentials grant type, an app sends its own credentials (ususally with a pair of Client ID and Client Secret, but it is also possible to use a certificate instead of client secret) to an endpoint that is set up to generate an access token.
 If the credentials are valid, Authorization Server/IdP returns an access token to the client app.

 ![client_credentials](/Clients/1.client_credentials/image001.png)
 <br/>(image source: https://www.ibm.com/developerworks/library/se-oauthjavapt2/)